PhysiCell-Tools/python-loader/man/HOWTO.md

 In 2019, a similar loader script was written for phython3.
 The name of this script file, defining the pyMCDS class, was pyMCDS.py.
-This pyMCDS.py script is still the core of the pcdl library.
+This pyMCDS.py script is in branch version 1, 2 and 3 still the core of the pcdl library.

 To load data the old school way:

-1. Copy the latest [pyMCDS.py](https://raw.githubusercontent.com/elmbeech/physicelldataloader/v3/pcdl/pyMCDS.py) file into the PhysiCell or PhysiCell/output folder.
+1. Copy the latest branch 3 [pyMCDS.py](https://raw.githubusercontent.com/elmbeech/physicelldataloader/v3/pcdl/pyMCDS.py) file into the PhysiCell or PhysiCell/output folder.
 2. In the same directory, fire up a python3 shell (core [python](https://docs.python.org/3/tutorial/interpreter.html#interactive-mode), [ipython](https://en.wikipedia.org/wiki/IPython), or a [jupyter](https://en.wikipedia.org/wiki/Project_Jupyter) notebook that is running an ipython kernel).
 3. Load the pyMCDS class as follows: